 George F. Bone, LTC, USAR, Retired

-The Catalina chapter of the Military Officers Association of America (MOAA) held their regular monthly meeting Saturday, Jan.
-18th at the MountainView Clubhouse.
+The Catalina Chapter of the Military Officers Association of America (MOAA) held their regular monthly meeting on Saturday, Feb.
+15, at the MountainView Clubhouse.
 Col. Bill Nagy presided over the meeting.

-The Catalina Mountains Satellite Chapter of MOAA is part of the Tucson MOAA and encompasses Northwest Tucson to include Catalina, Oracle, parts of Oro Valley and Marana, SaddleBrooke, and Sun City.
-For additional information, contact Col, Bill Nagy, Catalina Mountains Satellite President at [email protected] See www.tucsonmoaa.com for more information.
+The Catalina Mountains Satellite Chapter of MOAA is part of Tucson MOAA and encompasses northwest Tucson to include Catalina, Oracle, parts of Oro Valley and Marana, SaddleBrooke, and Sun City.
+For additional information, contact Col. Bill Nagy at [email protected] or visit http://www.tucsonmoaa.com.

-The Military Officers Association of America (MOAA) is a non-profit veteran’s service association dedicated to maintaining a strong national defense and to preserve the earned entitlements of members of the uniformed services and their families and their survivors.
+The Military Officers Association of America (MOAA) is a non-profit veteran’s association dedicated to maintaining a strong national defense and preserving the earned entitlements of members of the uniformed services and their families and survivors.